itchyny/sjsp/README.md

 the end of the functions.

 But how does it handle `return` statement?
-Suppose the returned expression is heavy?
+Suppose the expression which is returned by the function is heavy.
 ```js
 function test() {
   return someHeavyFunction();